Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Business Locations in your database!

 Revenue by Family

-revenue by family The Revenue by Family report lists every payment made and the fees the payment is linked to, for each family.
+The Revenue by Family report lists every payment made and the fees the payment is linked to, for each family.